InformaticsMatters/nextflow-pcluster/README.md

 Standard usage of these materials results in creating:

--   A VPC with public and private subnets (a pre-existing VPC can be used instead)
 -   A single master node in the public subnet
 -   An autoscaling group of worker nodes in the private subnet
 -   A shared EFS volume mounted at `/efs` on all master and worker nodes